 Machame 6 days = USD 814.20 per trekker Machame 7 days = USD 955.80 per trekker Lemosho 7 days = USD 955.80 per trekker Lemosho 8 days = USD 1097.40 per trekker Marangu 5 days = USD 719.80 per trekker Marangu 6 days = USD 873.20 per trekker Rongai 6 days = USD 814.20 per trekker Rongai 7 days = USD 955.80 per trekker Umbwe 6 days = USD 814.20 per trekker Umbwe 7 days = USD 955.80 per trekker

 What are the various components of the park fees?
 Park fees is made up of various components.
 It depends on how many days and how many nights you spend inside the park.
 Here are a few major ones.

 On all routes except Marangu, you would be camping at the public campsites.
-These campsites as well common areas such as toilets are maintained by the park department.
+These campsites as well as common areas such as toilets are maintained by the park department.
 The camping fees is USD 50 per trekker per night.
 This is charged for the number of times you camp on a trip.
-Continuing the previous example, on a 8 days Lemosho trip, you would be camping 7 nights.
+Continuing the previous example, on an 8 days Lemosho trip, you would be camping for 7 nights.
 So the camping fees would be USD 350 (USD 50 x 7 nights).

 Rescue fees is charged by the park department to provide rescues on the mountain.
 The current cost is USD 20 per trekker per trip.